The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis

 We next investigate whether these systematic differences in racial prediction lead to different redistricting outcomes.
 Specifically, we simulate 10,000 redistricting plans using DAS-12.2 population and a 5\% population parity tolerance.
 We find that the systematic differences in racial prediction identified above results in the underestimation of the number of MMDs in these plans.
 As in the original court case, an MMD is defined as a district, in which more than 50\% of its registered voters are either Black or Hispanic.
 Table \ref{tab:er-pair} clearly shows that the number of MMDs based on the DAS-12.2 data never exceeds that based on the 2010 Census for all simulated plans.
-For example, among 6,311 plans that are estimated to yield 3 MMDs according to the Census data, nearly 60\% of them are predicted to have 2 MMDs.
+For example, among 6,774 plans that are estimated to yield 2 MMDs according to the Census data, 56\% of them are predicted to have only 1 MMD.

 While one should not extrapolate from this single case study, our analysis implies that in small electoral districts such as those of school board elections, the DAS can generate bias that may favor one racial group over another.
 Although the number of MMDs is underestimated under the DAS data in this case, the direction and magnitude of racial effects are difficult to predict, as they depend on how the choice of tuning parameters in the DAS algorithm interact with a number of geographical and other factors.
-At a minimum, this poses a serious challenge in ensuring the effective number of MMDs using DAS-protected data.